acbilson/chaos-content/plants/technology/simple-deployment.md

 +++
 author = "Alex Bilson"
 date = "2022-05-05 08:52:40"
-lastmod = "2022-05-05 14:52:17"
+lastmod = "2022-05-09 07:39:08"
 epistemic = "sprout"
 tags = ["deployment","ansible","redis","ci/cd","systemd","git"]
 +++
 Inspired by Christian Ştefănescu's brilliant design for a [Tiny CI System](https://www.0chris.com/tiny-ci-system.html) and motivated by the need to redeploy my entire web stack to a cloud server while we move, I've crafted my own minimal deployment system.

 ## Step 1: SSH Access

 The first leg of the journey is to configure the server so that I can access it via SSH.
-I'll write down these steps again; for now just Google it.
+These steps are common knowledge or a simple Google search so I won't reiterate.

 ## Step 2: Server Configuration